-The Presa Canario is a large Molosser-type dog breed originally bred for working livestock.
-They are great family protectors and are bred to be family companions as well as guardians.
+The Presa Canario is a large Molosser type dog breed originally bred for working livestock.
+They are great family protectors and are born to be family companions as well as guardians.

 Presa Canario content overview

 - Advantages & Disadvantages

 History of Presa Canario

 There are several theories regarding the genetic contributions to the creation of the Presa Canario.
 Many local stories date from the 15th and 16th centuries that feature the Molosser breed dogs on the island, the Presa Canario included.
 They used to guard farms, wrangle cattle and drive off or kill other stray wild dogs.

 They were the first bred in the Canary Islands during the 19th Century for dogfighting, guarding, and herding.

 Today, Perro de Presa Canario primarily use as a guard or companion dog.